DIRECTED ENERGY PROFESSIONAL SOCIETY

 Presentations should be in Microsoft PowerPoint format.
 The file name of the presentation must include the abstract number.
 Any video material used must be imbedded within your presentation and cannot exceed 20MB.
 Additionally, please note that when submitting unclassified presentations on CD via mail, your CD will not be returned.

-Authors are encouraged to submit papers based on their presentations to be published in the Symposium proceedings.
-Papers should be in Microsoft Word or PDF format, and follow the DEPS Conference Paper Format instructions.
-With author approval, papers may also be forwarded for consideration by editors of the Journal of Directed Energy, a peer-reviewed publication.
+Authors are also encouraged to submit papers based on their presentations to be published in the Symposium proceedings.
+Submitted papers may, upon author approval,be forwarded for consideration by editors of the Journal of Directed Energy, a peer-reviewed publication.

 Copyright © Directed Energy Professional Society DHTML/JavaScript Menus by OpenCube